mapbox/mapbox-gl-native/platform/ios/docs/guides/Data-Driven Styling.md

 ##Data-Driven Styling

-Mapbox's data-driven styling features allow you to use data properties to style your maps.
+Mapbox’s data-driven styling features allow you to use data properties to style your maps.
 You can style objects within the same layer differently based on their individual attributes.
 This enables you to style icons, routes, parks, and more based on attributes.

 ![available bikes](img/data-driven-styling/citibikes.png)